mikeric/rivets/docs/docs/guide/_sections/iteration/index.md

 To access the index of the current iteration use the syntax `%item%`, Where `item` is the name of the model you provided in `rv-each-[item]`.
+You can also access the index of the iteration by using the key `index` but using this will access only the current iterations index.
 Note that when nesting `rv-each`'s the parent index is still accessible within the scope via the model name.

 ```html
 <ul>